stuhlmueller/scheme-listings/README.md

-# Scheme listings in LaTeX
+# Scheme syntax highlight for the "listings" package in LaTeX

 ## Example